-In Year 5 you will study:

-A world divided: superpower relations, 1943-1972 - The Second World War united as victors against Nazi Germany.
+In Year 5 you will study: A world divided: superpower relations, 1943-1972 - The Second World War ended with the USA, Britain and USSR united as victors against Nazi Germany.
 This topic is a wonderful study of the change from unity to an atmosphere of tension, suspicion and misunderstanding with the rise of the Cold War.
 We observe the flash points which, at every instance, had everyone in anticipation of a Third World War.

-Conflict, crisis and change: the Middle East, 1919-2012 - A broad study of the on-going tensions between Jews and the Arab communities of the Middle East, beginning with the rise of Zionism and Palestinian nationalism, the creation of Israel and the subsequent retaliatory wars, and the social changes working in parallel to the political instability.
+Conflict, crisis and change: the Middle East, 1919-2012 - A broad study of the ongoing tensions between Jews and the Arab communities of the Middle East, beginning with the rise of Zionism and Palestinian nationalism, the creation of Israel and the subsequent retaliatory wars, and the social changes working in parallel to the political instability.
 We study the refugee problem, the rise of terrorism and the actions of populist movements that add to the complexities of the political turmoil.